BrendelGroup/BWASP/README.md

 This downloads a pre-built container that __does not require sudo permission__ to run.
 This is the recommended way of running the workflow and should exactly reproduce our published results.
-Alternatively, one can build the same image from scratch using the [recipe](SingularityBWASP) by doing :
+Alternatively, one can build the same image from scratch using the [recipe](Singularity) by doing :

 ```
 git clone https://github.com/BrendelGroup/BWASP.git
 cd BWASP
-sudo singularity build bwasp.simg SingularityBWASP
+sudo singularity build bwasp.simg Singularity
 ```

 This builds the same container from scratch but requires sudo permission.